Special Announcement: Letter from NORD's CEO, Peter L. Saltonstall

-NORD gratefully acknowledges Charis Eng, MD, PhD, Chair and Director, Genomic Medicine Institute, and Director, Center for Personalized Genetic Healthcare, Cleveland Clinic; Professor and Vice Chairman, Department of Genetics and Genome Sciences, Case Western Reserve University School of Medicine, Shreya Malhotra, MS, LGC, Cleveland Clinic Genetic Counselor and PTEN Study Coordinator and Jessica Mester MS, CGC Genetic Counselor at GeneDx for assistance in the preparation of this report.
+NORD gratefully acknowledges Charis Eng, MD, PhD, Chair and Director, Genomic Medicine Institute, and Director, Center for Personalized Genetic Healthcare, Cleveland Clinic; Professor and Vice Chairwoman, Department of Genetics and Genome Sciences, Case Western Reserve University School of Medicine, and Lamis Yehia, PhD, Ambrose Monell Cancer Genomic Medicine Research Associate, Genomic Medicine Institute, Cleveland Clinic for assistance in the preparation of this report.

-The PTEN hamartoma tumor syndrome (PHTS) is a spectrum of disorders caused by mutations of the PTEN tumor suppressor gene in egg or sperm cells (germline).
+The PTEN hamartoma tumor syndrome (PHTS) is a spectrum of disorders caused by changes (variants or mutations) of the PTEN tumor suppressor gene in egg or sperm cells (germline).
 These disorders are characterized by multiple hamartomas that can affect various areas of the body.
-Hamartoma is a general term for benign tumor-like malformation composed of mature cells and tissue normally found in the affected area that have grown in a disorganized manner.
-Individuals with a variety of clinical diagnoses who ultimately have been found to carry a germline PTEN mutation as the underlying cause are said to have PHTS.
+Hamartoma is a general term for a benign tumor-like malformation composed of mature cells and tissue normally found in the affected area that have grown in a disorganized manner.
+Individuals with a variety of clinical diagnoses who ultimately have been found to carry a germline PTEN variant as the underlying cause are said to have PHTS.

-When the strictest diagnostic criteria are used, patients with a personal and family history of Cowden syndrome (CS) features have up to an 85% chance to have a PTEN mutation.
-Patients with features of Bannayan-Riley-Ruvalcaba syndrome (BRRS) and with features reminiscent of but not meeting diagnostic criteria for Proteus syndrome (called Proteus-like syndrome) have also been found to have an underlying PHTS diagnosis.
-Once thought to be completely separate conditions, patients with features of CS or BRRS and an underlying PTEN mutation are unified as all having PHTS, with CS being a diagnosis traditionally given to adults and BRRS being first described in the pediatrics literature.
+Cowden syndrome (CS) is the first disorder known to be associated with germline PTEN variant.
+When the strictest diagnostic criteria are used, patients with a personal and family history of CS features have up to an 85% chance to have a PTEN variant.
+Patients with Bannayan-Riley-Ruvalcaba syndrome (BRRS) and with features reminiscent of, but not meeting, diagnostic criteria for Proteus syndrome (called Proteus-like syndrome) have also been found to have an underlying PHTS diagnosis.
+While these conditions were once thought to be separate, today patients with features of CS or BRRS and an underlying PTEN variant are unified as all having PHTS, with CS being a diagnosis traditionally given to adults and BRRS being first described in the pediatrics literature.
 This makes sense given that many of the characteristics first associated with CS tend to not appear until adulthood.
-PHTS is inherited in an autosomal dominant pattern, which means it can be passed down in a 50-50 fashion.
+PHTS is inherited in an autosomal dominant pattern, which means that each child of an affected person has a 50% chance to inherit the disease-causing variant.
 The symptoms vary greatly from patient to patient, even among individuals in the same family.

 Cancer in PHTS